Stop Worrying About Germs and Stay Healthy

 - Breathe Deep Essential Oil Blend from NSP works great in a steam inhalation, diffuser or to mix with some carrier oil or unscented lotions.
 To do a steam, I generally use 1-2 drops in a bowl or pot of almost boiling water and take a towel over my head while I take in a few deep breaths.
 Be cautious doing this with children, especially those under 10 years of age because they can be sensitive so try diffusing some instead.
 You can also make your own rub by combining 10-12 drops of this blend in 1 ounce of a carrier oil like olive oil or to unscented lotion.
 Then apply to the bottoms of your feet at night before you go to bed.

 - Yogi Tea and Traditional Medicinals offer some teas to help you during the cold and flu season.
-I really like Gypsy Cold Care and Breathe Easy mixed with a teaspoon of honey.
+I really like Gypsy Cold Care and Breathe Easy teas by Traditional Medicinals especially when mixed with a teaspoon of honey.

 - Sleep, Rest, Take a Nap!